VerenaK90/phy_clo_dy/README.md

 # phy_clo_dy
-Phylogenetic inference from whole genome sequencing data and modeling of clonal dynamics
+Phylogenetic inference from whole genome sequencing data and modeling of clonal dynamics.